joelparavara/joelparavara/README.md

 ### Hi there, I'm [Joel][website] 👋

 ## I'm a Design Enthusiast, Developer, and Explorer!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🧑‍💻 I’m currently working on an [iOS for Beginners Course][website]!
 - 🌱 I’m currently learning node.js, MongoDB & Flutter
 - 👯 I’m looking to collaborate with other iOS/Flutter Developers
 - 🥅 2020 Goals: Contribute to Open Source projects
-- ⚡ Fun fact: I love to Sketch & Play guitar
+- ✨ Fun fact: I love to Sketch & Play guitar

 ### Connect with me: